WeerTeck/Dysmorphia/README.md

         "Mental health is just as important as physical health."
       </blockquote>
       <div class="fact-box">
-        Suicide is the <b>fourth leading cause of death</b> among adolescents aged 15 to 19.
+        Suicide is the <b class="highlight-on-hover">fourth leading cause of death</b> among adolescents aged 15 to 19.
       </div>
     </section>
     <section class="sr card" id="dysmorphia-teen">
       <h2>Dysmorphia in Adolescents</h2>
       <p>
-        <strong>Body dysmorphia</strong> is a disorder in which a person becomes obsessed with perceived physical flaws.<br>
+        <strong class="highlight-on-hover">Body dysmorphia</strong> is a disorder in which a person becomes obsessed with perceived physical flaws.<br>
         According to studies reviewed by NCBI, it affects about <b>2% of adolescents</b> worldwide.<br>
         <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6520805/" target="_blank">Source: NCBI</a>
       </p>